himanshu6404/TravelEase/README.md

 # 🧳 TravelEase

 TravelEase is a full-stack hotel booking platform where users can browse, book, and manage hotel reservations with ease.
-Built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js), TravelEase aims to deliver a seamless and responsive experience for both users and administrators.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), TravelEase offers a seamless experience for discovering and reserving accommodations.

 ---